 If your foyer consists of a long hallway, use the architecture to your advantage by styling a long runner rug along the floor.
 Runners draw the eye to the end of the hall, and this space points to a maximalist dining area that's begging for a glance.
 Soft blue paint on the walls contrasts with the warmer colors in the rug, while natural railings on the staircase add a playful but inviting effect.

 Work From the Ground Up

 If there's one item that can instantly transform the look of your foyer, it's an antique rug.
-Worn-out Turkish rugs have a certain texture and dimension that's hard to duplicate in small spaces—particularly in foyers with white walls and simple architecture.
+Worn traditional rugs have a certain texture and dimension that's hard to duplicate in small spaces—particularly in foyers with white walls and simple architecture.
 Style the rug with lush greenery for the complete look, and choose natural finishes for other elements in the space like these wooden closet doors (with an abundance of storage behind them).